Star Trek: Strange New Worlds season 1: Filming

-The opening scenes set on Pike's snowy Montana ranch in the first episode were filmed on location north of Toronto.
+The opening scenes at Pike's snowy Montana ranch in the first episode were filmed on location north of Toronto.
 Mount's beard in the sequence took three months to grow.
 Due to pandemic restrictions, scenes on the Enterprise bridge were the only time that the whole main cast could film together.
 Mount played music on set those days to help them bond.
 Goldsman finished filming most of the first episode by early April 2021, only leaving some scenes that required large groups of extras which could not be filmed due to limits on the number of people allowed on set during the pandemic.
 He hoped to finish those scenes soon after.
 The showrunners encouraged the other directors to bring a unique look and tone to highlight the series' episodic approach.
 Myers stated, "sometimes it's funny, sometimes it's horrific, sometimes it's dramatic, and sometimes it's sad".
 The cinematographers worked with each director to devise a unique lighting approach for their episode that matched the themes in the script.
 In late April, a guest actor for the season flew from Vancouver to Toronto before testing positive for COVID-19.
 They had been in contact with a few crewmembers during a costume fitting before the positive test was returned, and those people were quarantined per the studio's protocols.
 Filming for the season was not impacted by the incident.
-Discovery and Picard director Maja Vrvilo beginning production on the second episode by April 26.
+Discovery and Picard director Maja Vrvilo began production on the second episode by April 26.
 Producing director Chris Fisher said the episode had the most complex virtual set of the season for the inside of the M'hanit comet, for which Pixomondo had to animate changing lights and colors into the digital background.
 The comet surface was filmed on a green screen stage instead of the virtual production set, due to scheduling and visual effects requirements.